Read to find out ways you can treat your painful cracked heels, right under your own roof.

 Coconut oil is a great oil for treating dry skin and fungal infections.
 It is a great moisturizer as it helps to smooth down the skin and also helps the skin to retain all the moisture.
 It is blessed with antibacterial properties that help treat cracked heels faster than any other oil.
 Massage some oil on your feet every night to treat the painful cracks.
 Repeat this remedy every night to maintain consistency.

-Soaking your feet in a big tub of water with some vinegar also does wonder to your feet.
+Soaking your feet in a big tub of water with some vinegar also does wonders for your feet.
 Vinegar helps to treat the cracks by healing them through its antibacterial l and anti-inflammatory properties.

 Once you have treated your heels well, make sure to not let them crack again.
 Follow some basic rules to prevent your heels from cracking.